FX Divisional Instructions

 Uncontested Dissolutions of Marriage

-Uncontested Dissolutions of Marriage are being conducted in person and/or hybrid as parties can choose to appear both by zoom and in person.
-Parties appearing via Zoom must provide proper notice to all parties.
-The Courts static zoom link is listed above, Parties can upload the Final Judgment through OLS without the need for a hearing.
+Uncontested Dissolutions of Marriage are being conducted in person or hybrid.
+Parties can upload the Final Judgment through OLS without the need for a hearing.
 The proposed final judgment must be submitted via OLS only in WORD format.
 Documents listed below must be attached to the proposed final judgment in PDF format:

 A cover letter needs to specify that all parties, pro se or opposing counsel, have reviewed the Final Judgment and have no objection.
 Also, if there are children involved, the Final Judgment needs to incorporate specifics on child support (i.e. how much, how it is to be paid, & how often.)**